Full-time: 4 years †

 We’re committed to providing you with an outstanding learning experience.
-Our expert teaching, state-of-the-art facilities and great employability prepare you for your future career.
+Our expert teaching, excellent facilities and great employability prepare you for your future career.
 As part of our commitment to you we aim to keep any additional study costs to a minimum.
 However, there are occasions where students may incur some additional costs.

 Included in your fees

-- Bloomberg data usage within modules with access to Finance Lab for specified assessments, statistical analysis software
+- Database usage within modules with access to Finance Lab for specified assessments, statistical analysis software

 - Some taster events - transport costs covered

 - Opportunities to enter IBM University Business Challenge or equivalent

 Optional costs not included in your fees